 Jungfraujoch World Heritage

-Located in the Jungfrau-Aletsch-Bietschhorn region, the Jungfraujoch is a UNESCO World Heritage area.
+Located in the Jungfrau-Aletsch-Bietschhorn region, the Jungfraujoch is a UNESCO World Heritage area and one of the most stunning Switzerland landmarks.

 This region was the first to become an Alpine UNESCO World Natural Heritage Site in 2001.

-Centred around the frozen landscape of the Great Aletsch Glacier, the Eiger, Mönch and Jungfrau mountains are breathtaking sights.
+Centred around the frozen landscape of the Great Aletsch Glacier, the Eiger, Mönch and Jungfrau mountains are breathtaking sights that have inspired artists, writers and poets over the centuries.

 The Jungfrau is not the highest mountain in Switzerland but together with the Eiger and the Monch, the area is one of the most stunning Swiss mountain regions.